Gimara Profile

 I'm a visual artist, storyteller, adult workshop facilitator and researcher.

-Beyond the studio, I'm also the founder of an online Art Book Club that brings creatives across the globe together to reflect, connect, and exchange ideas through conversation and shared reading.
+Beyond the studio, I'm also the founder of an online Art Book Club that brings creatives across the globe together to reflect, connect, and exchange ideas through conversation and shared reading (Art Book Club in the News).
 As an arts consultant, I have contributed to national museum programmes, supporting inclusive, innovative approaches to audience engagement and institutional change.

 Gimara_Plein_Air_Painting